 Pfadfinder

-Adventure, friendship and growing independence
+Adventure, friendship and confidence

 German-speaking Scouts in Canberra for children and teenagers aged 6–17+.